 The Jurist in Residence (JIR) position was created to foster judicial leadership and promote greater expertise among child protection judges.
-The JIR develops relationships with retired and sitting judges, acts as a consultant, trainer, and speaker to provide expert and seasoned judicial advice on matters affecting courts and legal system handling of child welfare cases and issues, and publishes informational letters and electronic communiques concerning items of interest, such as changes in policy, law, practice, and training events.
+The JIR develops relationships with retired and sitting judges, acts as a consultant, trainer, and speaker to provide expert and seasoned judicial advice on matters affecting courts and legal system handling of child welfare cases and issues.
+The JIR also publishes informational letters and electronic communiques concerning items of interest, such as changes in policy, law, practice, and training events.
 Additionally, the JIR assists with the development of curriculum for the annual Children’s Commission Child Welfare Judges Conference, and moderates and presents at this conference and many others.
-The JIR also reviews updates to the Child Protection Law Bench Book; and attends and participates in events on behalf of the CC, including Round Tables, other conferences, and Trial Skills Trainings.
+The JIR also reviews updates to the Child Protection Law Bench Book and attends and participates in events on behalf of the Commission, including Round Tables, other conferences, and Trial Skills Trainings.

-The Children's Commission has two Jurists in Residence, Judge Dean Rucker and Judge Rob Hofmann, and Special Judicial Advisor, Justice Michael Massengale.
+The Children's Commission has two Jurists in Residence, Judge Rob Hofmann and Judge Piper McCraw, and is also guided by Special Judicial Advisors, Justice Michael Massengale and Sheila Craig.

 Hon.
 Rob Hofmann, Judge of the 452nd District Court